 Software designed to help emerging VC and PE firms growFIND OUT MORE

-PME, or public market equivalent, benchmarking is a benchmarking methodology often used to evaluate private asset performance.
-PME benchmarking allows private market assets to be compared with public markets, taking into account the restrictions associated with private assets (for example, liquidity) and factoring in the expectation of a higher return.
+PME stands for public market equivalent.
+It’s a benchmarking methodology often used to evaluate private asset performance.
+PME benchmarking allows private equity assets to be compared with public markets, taking into account the restrictions associated with private assets (for example, liquidity) and factoring in the expectation of a higher return.

 Investors in the private market know all too well the challenge of trying to evaluate the performance of their investments.
 While public assets can be measured second-to-second against a litany of indices, benchmarking private equity, private debt, and other alternative investments is more difficult.
 The longer investment timelines, lock-up periods, and illiquidity of private market alternative investments can make it much more challenging to analyze and benchmark their performance.